Albert L. Smith Jr.

-Albert Lee Smith Jr. (August 31, 1931 – August 12, 1997) was an Alabama politician who represented the 6th district in the United States House of Representatives during the 97th Congress (1981–1983).
+Albert Lee Smith Jr. (August 31, 1931 – August 12, 1997) was an American politician who represented the 6th district in the United States House of Representatives during the 97th Congress (1981–1983).

 Early life

 Smith was born in 1931 in Birmingham, Alabama.
 He attended public schools in Jefferson County and graduated from Ramsay High School before he enrolled at Auburn University in Auburn, Alabama.
-He graduated from Auburn in 1954 with a bachelor of science in agriculture and was commissioned an ensign in the United States Navy He served from 1954–56.
+He graduated from Auburn in 1954 with a bachelor of science in agriculture and was commissioned an ensign in the United States Navy He served from 1954 to 1956.
 He worked thereafter as an insurance agent before entering political life.